dayseanm04/network/CCNA/Spanning-Tree-Protocol/Analyzing-STP-Lab/tasks/calculate-root-cost.md

 ### More Details below

-**📝 Caluclate the Root cost to reach the Root bridge: the total cost of the outgoing interfaces + the path to the root bridge.**
+**📝 Caluclate the Root: the total cost of the outgoing interfaces + the path to the root bridge.**

 **Note:** Each switch can only have 1 root port